 Top San Diego Golf Courses and Resorts

 Ok, so now we need to figure out where to stay, so lets do that first, then we can think about what courses we'd like to play.
-Obviously, because I have in-depth knowledge of both Torry Pines and the Rancho Bernardo Inn, those are the two I would look at first, but I'm not recommending either one - it's just that have had great experiences at both.
+Obviously, because we have in-depth knowledge of both Torry Pines and the Rancho Bernardo Inn, those are the two we would look at first, but we do not recommending either one - it's just that have had great experiences at both.

 San Deago Golf Courses and Resorts